cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 }
 ```

-Below we'll take a closer look at how to implement the handshake callbacks and the packet callbacks, to satisfy the `IBCModule` interface.
-Furthermore also the `SendPacket`, `WriteAcknowledgement` and `GetAppVersion` methods satisfying the `ICS4Wrapper` interface.
+Below you'll take a closer look at how to implement the handshake callbacks and the packet callbacks, to satisfy the `IBCModule` interface, and also the `SendPacket`, `WriteAcknowledgement` and `GetAppVersion` methods, to satisfy the `ICS4Wrapper` interface.

-As a reminder, let's look once more at the diagram representing the information flow between core IBC and the base application with a middleware (stack) apllied.
+As a reminder, review once more the diagram representing the information flow between core IBC and the base application with a middleware (stack) applied:

 ![middleware_stack](./images/middleware-stack.png)